 UBS AG is subject to currency fluctuation risks.
 Effective 1 October 2018, the functional currency of UBS Group AG and UBS AG's Head Office in Switzerland has changed from Swiss francs to US dollars and the functional currency of UBS AG's London Branch operations has changed from British pounds to US dollars.
 In line with these changes, the presentation currency of UBS Group AG's and UBS AG's consolidated financial statements has changed from Swiss francs to US dollars effective from the fourth quarter 2018 reporting.
-Although this change reduces UBS AG's exposure to currency fluctuation risks against Swiss francs, a substantial portion of UBS AG's assets and liabilities are denominated in currencies other than the US dollar.
+Alt-hough this change reduces UBS AG's assets and liabilities are denominated in currencies other than the US dollar.
 Accordingly, changes in foreign exchange rates may continue to adversely affect UBS AG's profits, balance sheet and capital leverage and liquidity coverage ratios.